|Rewards Rating:||3.4 / 5|

 Impressive everyday rewards rate

 Unlike many co-branded retail rewards cards, the Verizon Visa Card offers a solid rewards rate in a number of everyday spending categories – not just on purchases with the retailer.
-You’ll earn 4% back on grocery store and gas purchases, 3% back on dining purchases, 2% back on purchases with Verizon (including device purchases and monthly bills) and 1% back on all other purchases.
+You’ll earn 4% back on grocery store and gas purchases, 3% back on dining purchases, 2% back on purchases with Verizon (including device purchases and monthly bills) and 1% back anywhere else Visa credit cards are accepted (that’s practically anyplace that accepts credit cards).

 According to data from the Bureau of Labor Statistics, purchases like dining, groceries and gas make up a big chunk of most consumers’ budgets.
 This helps give the Verizon Visa a terrific average rewards rate of 2.47% back by our estimations, which is higher than the rate offered by some of the best cash back cards on the market.
 Based on this rate and a spend of $15,900 a year, we estimate that the average cardholder stands to earn just over $390 worth of Verizon Dollars each year via card spend.

-Unlike general cash back and rewards credit cards – which give you the option of redeeming rewards as cash, statement credits, gift cards and more – the Verizon Visa’s rewards can only be used for purchases with Verizon.
-You can apply your Verizon Dollars toward the cost of a new phone or other device or accessory sold by Verizon, or use them to lower the cost of your monthly Verizon Wireless or Verizon Fios bill.
+The Verizon Visa card recently updated its redemption scheme, and it’s a welcome change.
+The Verizon Visa’s rewards can now be used not only for purchases with Verizon (including toward the cost of a new phone or other device or accessory sold by Verizon, or to lower the cost of your monthly Verizon Wireless or Verizon Fios bill), but also for travel and gift cards.

-That said, rewards redemption is less restrictive with the Verizon Visa than with many other retail rewards cards: There’s no limit to how many Verizon Dollars you can earn, and your rewards never expire.
+This makes redemption much less restrictive with the Verizon Visa than with many other retail rewards cards: There’s no limit to how many Verizon Dollars you can earn, and your rewards never expire.

 Additionally, having the option to apply rewards toward the cost of a monthly bill should appeal to savings-minded cardholders.
 Instead of being forced to use your rewards at checkout when you buy new products – as is often the case with department and other store credit cards – the Verizon Visa lets you redeem rewards to cover a recurring expense.

-Get up to $10 per month off your Verizon bill
+Get $10 per month off your Verizon bill

 In addition to its ongoing rewards on Verizon purchases, the Verizon Visa offers current customers exclusive monthly savings on Verizon service.
-If you use the card to enroll in Verizon’s Auto Pay program, you’ll get $10 per month off each eligible account or line, up to a maximum of 10 lines.
+If you use the card to enroll in Verizon’s Auto Pay program, you’ll get $10 per month off each eligible account or line, up to 12 lines max (depending on the plan).

 While any Verizon customer on an eligible plan can get a $5 or $10 per month discount by signing up for Auto Pay and paper-free billing with a bank account or debit card, the Verizon Visa is the only credit card eligible for the promotion.

-It may not sound like much, but $10 off per month on up to 10 lines can add up to a significant annual savings.
+It may not sound like much, but $10 off per month on up to 12 lines can add up to significant annual savings.
 This discount is only available to first-time enrollees, though.
 If you’re already enrolled or have previously enrolled in Auto Pay, you’re out of luck.

 $100 credit toward your Verizon wireless bill

-On top of the $10 per month discount you can earn by enrolling in Auto Pay with the Verizon Visa, you can also earn a credit of up to $100 applied to your Verizon wireless bill over your first 24 months of card ownership.
+On top of the $10 per month discount you can earn by enrolling in Auto Pay with the Verizon Visa, you can also earn a credit of $100 applied to your credit card bill after you make your first purchase using your card within 90 days.

-When you combine this bonus with the Auto Pay promotion, you can bump your annual savings to at least $170 per year for the first two years.
+When you combine this bonus with the Auto Pay promotion, you can bump your annual savings substantially in the first year.
 That’s not even considering how much you could save via rewards on everyday spending.

 Not designed for financing purchases

-The Verizon Visa is not the best choice if you need to carry a balance long term, as the card comes with a variable APR between 18.74% and 25.74%.
-The low end is higher than the average credit card APR and the high end is high even compared to the average APR on a credit card designed for bad credit.
+The Verizon Visa is not the best choice if you need to carry a balance long term, as the card comes with a variable APR between 20.24% and 27.24%.
+The low end is still higher than the average credit card APR and the high end is high even compared to the average APR on a credit card designed for bad credit.

 Additionally, the card lacks an introductory APR on balance transfers or purchases.
 If you’d planned to use the Verizon Visa to finance a large purchase like a new device, you may be better off signing up for financing through Verizon or applying for a dedicated 0% APR credit card.